4th Amendment to the United States Constitution

 Law enforcement officials cannot seize property without a warrant.

-The warrant should list the property the authorities can seize during a search.
-The search will be to locate those items and take them away.
+The warrant should list the property that the authorities can seize during a search.
+The search should only be to locate those items and take them away.

-Law enforcement officials cannot take items not listed in the warrant away unless they are in plain view and relevant to the investigation.
+Law enforcement cannot seize items not listed in the warrant unless they are in plain view and clearly connected to criminal activity.

 Searches and Seizures